longwind48/Criteo_Click_Prediction_Spark_ML/README.md

 ---

-This repository holds a report in the form of a jupyter notebook, which focused on the prediction of the click theough rate of display ads, while managing the following objectives:
+This repository holds a report in the form of a jupyter notebook, which focused on the prediction of the click through rate of display ads, while managing the following objectives:

 - Utilize Microsoft Azure HDInsight clusters for large-scale machine learning.
 - Briefly summarize the key concepts behind algorithms used.